 Used only for screwcutting the leadscrew could be disengaged when not in use.
 A separate power shaft took a drive from the gearbox to the apron where the power sliding and surfacing feeds were (on all but early machines) selected and engaged by just a single lever flicked easily and conveniently though a vertical "gate"; interestingly, this design was copied and used by Taiwanese manufacturers on certain of their 6" centre-height lathes as well as a development of it by Emco on their well-known V10 and V10P machines.
 Sliding power feeds ranged, in geometrical progression, from a low of 0.000375" to high of 0.24" of carriage travel per single revolution of the spindle.
 The compound slide rest was especially well built and the wide cross slide equipped with useful T slots.
 Of course, at first, the micrometer dials were far too small but once the Mk.
 2 was in production the size of the cross-feed dial was substantially increased.

-The Kerry lathe was built in three distinct forms: the early, very rare and quite different belt-drive Model D.B, the popular Model A.G. (in what, for convenience if unofficial reference, we shall call the Mk.
+The Kerry lathe appears to have been built in four distinct forms: the early, very rare and quite different belt-drive Model D.B, the popular Model A.G. (in what, for convenience if unofficial reference, we shall call the Mk.
 1, Mk.
-2 and Mk.
-3 forms) and what might be described as the Mk.
-4 , the widely-exported Models 1124 and 1140.
+2, Mk.
+3 and Mk.
+4 forms) and what might be described as the Mk.
+5 , the widely-exported Models 1124 and 1140.
 While all versions of the AG were similar and based directly on the Mk.
 1 (but with modified aprons and tailstocks), the 1100/1200-series was extensively redesigned, looked very much more modern and was available in both 11" and 13" versions.

 If the markings are missing from the headstock speed-selector dials - take care, it is possible to rotate them into positions where they can interlock.
 To check this remove the headstock cover, turn the spindle by hand and watch what happens when you rotate the dials; it should be immediately obvious how their positions relate to the spindle speeds - and a dab of paint can be used to mark their positions.